sanka4rea/CityU_bioinformatics/content/tutorial/res_new/sources.md

 weight = 20
 # Project summary to display on homepage.
-summary = "This part will introduce some open sources website which contains tutorials, softwares, tools of bioinformatics field to help you get a great understanding of it and make effectively use of related softwares/tools."
+summary = "This section will introduce other resources such as tutorials, software, and online tools in the Bioinformatics field."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "tutorial/sources.jpg"